renode/renode-docs/source/basic/machines.md

 Once the platform is created and configured, you can upload the software onto it.
 Renode allows you to run exactly the same executable as on the real hardware, which means there is no need to alter the binary or recompile the source.

-In Renode, you can use local binaries or load them via HTTP[S].
+In Renode, you can use local binaries or load them via HTTPS.
-If you do not have a binary at your disposal, you can use this [sample binary](https://dl.antmicro.com/projects/renode/shell-demo-miv.elf-s_803248-ea4ddb074325b2cc1aae56800d099c7cf56e592a).
+If you do not have a binary at your disposal, you can use this [sample Zephyr Shell sample for MiV](https://dl.antmicro.com/projects/renode/shell-demo-miv.elf-s_803248-ea4ddb074325b2cc1aae56800d099c7cf56e592a).

 To load a local `.elf` file into memory, execute: